0x1B05/english/kaoyan/content/writing.typ

 ==== The Journey's Remnants: A Reflection on Environmental Responsibility

-The drawing portrays a small boat, filled with tourists, floating on a river that is littered with various types of waste.
-The trash, comprising plastic bottles, food wrappers, and other debris, pollutes the water, creating a stark contrast between the natural beauty of the river and the man-made waste contaminating it.
+#underline[_The drawing portrays_] a small boat, filled with tourists, floating on a river that *is littered with* various types of waste.
+The trash, *comprising* plastic bottles, food wrappers, and other debris, pollutes the water, #underline[_creating a stark contrast between_] the natural beauty of the river and the man-made waste *contaminating* it.

-The intended meaning of this illustration is to highlight the environmental degradation caused by human activities, particularly tourism.
-The drawing serves as a powerful reminder of the negative impact that careless behavior can have on nature.
-The tourists, seemingly oblivious to the waste surrounding them, represent the larger issue of how people often fail to recognize or address the environmental consequences of their actions.
+#underline[_The intended meaning of this illustration is to highlight_] the environmental *degradation* caused by human activities, #underline[_particularly_] tourism. #underline[_The drawing serves as a powerful reminder of the negative impact_] that careless behavior can have on nature.
+The tourists, *seemingly* *oblivious* to the waste surrounding them, #underline[_represent the larger issue of how people often fail to recognize or address the environmental consequences of their actions._]

-In my opinion, this illustration is a poignant commentary on the importance of environmental responsibility.
-It underscores the need for greater awareness and proactive measures to protect our natural surroundings.
-Tourism, while beneficial for economies and cultural exchange, must be managed sustainably to prevent harm to the environment.
-This drawing also calls attention to the broader issue of waste management and the necessity for individuals and communities to adopt more eco-friendly practices.
-By reducing waste, recycling, and promoting clean-up efforts, we can mitigate the damage caused to our ecosystems.
-Ultimately, this image serves as a call to action, urging us to reflect on our environmental footprint and make conscious efforts to preserve the beauty and health of our planet.
+#underline[In my opinion, this illustration is a *poignant* commentary on the importance of environmental responsibility.] #underline[_It underscores the need for greater awareness and *proactive* measures to_] protect our natural surroundings. #underline[_Tourism, while beneficial for_] economies and cultural exchange, #underline[_must be managed_] sustainably #underline[_to_] prevent harm to the environment. #underline[_This drawing also calls attention to the broader issue of_] waste management #underline[_and the necessity for_] individuals and communities to *adopt more eco-friendly practices*.
+By reducing waste, recycling, and promoting clean-up efforts, we can *mitigate* the damage caused to our ecosystems. #underline[_Ultimately, this image serves as a call to action, urging us to reflect on_] our environmental *footprint* and *make conscious efforts to* preserve the beauty and health of our planet.

 ==== 旅程之余：环境责任的反思